Friday

 At the Brand Corporation, Hank McCoy succeeds in isolating the hormone that triggers human mutations, but the Secret Empire’s efforts to steal it are frustrated by the sudden appearance of an ape-like monster called “the Beast.”
 The subversive organization first hires the mutant illusionist known as Mastermind to get rid of the Beast, and when he fails, they send their own monstrous lackey, the Griffin.
 When the Griffin reports to Richardson, now operating as the Secret Empire’s Number One, that his battle with the Beast was interrupted by the Angel, a member of the X-Men, they begin to suspect that this new Beast is also a mutant.
 Although the Griffin is defeated and taken into custody, the Beast is apparently driven away from the Brand facility.
 Unfortunately, Hank McCoy is fired for excessive absenteeism and subsequently disappears, and the Secret Empire finds his unfinished research unusable.
 Thus, Number One decides that, if they can’t create their own mutants, they will have to try the much riskier strategy of capturing some.

 November 1965 – President Richardson learns of the secret FBI files on the X-Men housed in the office of Special Agent Fred Duncan, who has been the team’s liaison with the government since its inception.
 Not wanting to raise Duncan’s suspicions, Richardson sends agents of the Secret Empire in for a black bag job to obtain the files.
-Thus, the Secret Empire is now privy to all the X-Men’s secrets, including the location of their headquarters.
+Thus, the Secret Empire becomes privy to all the X-Men’s secrets, including the location of their headquarters.
 At the same time, Number Nine tries to hunt down the Beast, investigating sightings of the creature in New England around Halloween.

 December 1965 – The government donates the Moonstone to a small university in Nashville, Tennessee, with ample publicity of the event.
 Then, an agent of the Secret Empire, posing as a European collector, hires a criminal thug named Lloyd Bloch to steal it.
 During the heist, Bloch is surprised by two security guards, who are also in the employ of the Secret Empire.
 One of the guards fires a bullet into the Moonstone while Bloch is holding it, causing the stone to reach critical mass.
 It immediately changes into pure energy which is absorbed by Bloch’s body, granting him superhuman powers.
 Bloch decides to use his fantastic new powers to become a super-villain called “Moonstone.”
 Agents of the Secret Empire then contact Bloch through his underworld connections and direct him to the offices of Harderman & Dixon.
 Once there, the ad men promise Moonstone a piece of the action if he agrees to lay low until they are ready to act.
 Dixon has created the costumed identity of the Viper for himself, and he comes into conflict with Captain America and the Falcon.
 The Viper and his super-villain allies are all defeated and sent to jail.